W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 ## Known Problems
 [back to LIST](#list)

+The number of tools makes it hard to make sure that all of them work 100% of times.
+So please don't try to break them and report problems to me!
+Together we can save even more time for you!

 ### Problems on To-Do List:

+Tags and Text notes - alignment will not work as intended if you rotate the north - I already made it work on non-perpendicular sections and elevations, but still not on plans!
+Tags and Text notes - copying leader settings from memory might not work on sections and elevations as intended.

 ### Problems not on To-Do List:

+Full support for older versions (2020, 2021, a few in 2022) – You are able to download the tool, but some buttons might not work (for example title lines, tags, legends1)

+Your support will help improve this app!
+For the most common list of exceptions, please visit the tool page.
+This toolset will grow in time!
+Your support will keep it alive and kicking!
+Please don't hesitate to contact me with a feedback or ideas of new features.

 <br>
 <div class="backToTools">